sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 10. Keep this window open.

-#### Task 2:  In this task you will go through the process of creating a conditional access policy in Azure AD.
+#### Task 2:  In this task, you will go through the process of creating a conditional access policy in Azure AD.

 1. Open the browser tab, Enter portal.azure.com and sign in with your admin credentials, then select Azure Active Directory.

-2. Under Manage, select **Properties**, Click on **Manage Security defaults** Set the Enable Security defaults toggle to **No**, and choose the reason **My organization is using Conditional Access** for disabling and Select **Save**.
-You'll see confirmation that your security defaults saved.
+2. Under Manage, select **Properties**, Click on **Manage Security defaults** Set the Enable Security defaults to toggle to **No**, and choose the reason **My organization is using Conditional Access** for disabling and Select **Save**.
+You'll see confirmation that your security defaults are saved.

    ![](../Images/m365-properties.png)

-2. Go back to Azure Active Directory Home page.
+2. Go back to the Azure Active Directory Home page.
 From the left navigation panel, select **Security**.

    ![](../Images/aad-security.png)